RossBoylan/mccli/README.md

 ### Get Source

-This code is the `base-HF` branch of RossBoylan/mccli on github.com.
-Despite that, it is still identified as "@ecfairle/mccli", and because of that the conventional installation with npm install may not work, especially if you have already installed the earlier version.
+This code is the `justice` branch of RossBoylan/mccli on github.com.
+Despite that, it is still identified as "@ecfairle/mccli", and because of that the conventional installation with `npm install` may not work, especially if you have already installed the earlier version.

 I recommend putting a copy of this package on your local hard drive, e.g., `Documents\mccli`.
-You can clone it from github and switch to the `repeatable` branch, or get it from an archive file.
+You can clone it from github and switch to the `justice` branch, or get it from an archive file.

+The [ChangeLog](ChangeLog.md) provides the history and features of this code

 ### Node Setup